MeganMarziali/p8105_hw3_mem2371/hw3.md

     ## # … with 238 more rows

 The most common observed value for snowfall is 0 mm of snowfall.
-The secondmost common value for snowfall is 25mm.
+The second most common value for snowfall is 25mm.
 This could suggest either seasonality of snowfall, or that some weather stations are located in areas that are less likely to have snowfall compared to others.